NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

   - Attached a security group that allows access from any IP within the two subnets.

-After you create the function, you will be able to insert the code included with this projrectinto the code box.
+After you create the function, you will be able to insert the code included with this project into the code box.
 Once you have inserted the code, modify the "secretsTable" array to provide the secrets name, and the keys for the username as password for each of the FSxN File Systems that you want to manage with this script.
 Also, set the secretsManagerRegion variable to the region where your secrets are stored.
+Finally set the auto size parameters (autoSizeMode, growThresholdPercentage, maxGrowSizePercentage, shrinkThresholdPercentage, minShrinkSizePercentage and maxWaitTime) as you see fit.
+NOTE: Do note delete the variables or set them to None or empty strings, as the script will fail to run appropraitely if done so.

 Once you have updated the program, click on the "Deploy" button.

-Next, click on the Configuration tab, then General and set the timeout to 10 seconds.
+Next, click on the Configuration tab, then General and set the timeout to 2 minutes, or two times the number of seconds you set the maxWaitTime variable.
+Note that typically the program will not run this long, but if there are a lot of volumes being created at the same time, it may have to wait a while for the volume to get created on the ONTAP side before it can set the auto size mode.

 ### Create an Event Bridge Rule (a.k.a.
-Cloud Watch Event) that will trigger when a FSx Volume is created
+CloudWatch Event) that will trigger when a FSx Volume is created
-Once on the "Event Bridge" page, click on Rules on the left add side.
+Once on the "Event Bridge" page, click on Rules on the left hand side.
 From there click on Create Rule.
 Give the rule a name, and make sure to put the rule on the "Default" bus.
 Finally select "Rule with an event pattern" and click Next.